AutoFR: Automated Filter Rule Generation for Adblocking

 \subsection{Reinforcement Learning Formulation}

-As described earlier and illustrated in Fig. \ref{fig:fla}, a \fla{} repeatedly applies different rules and evaluates their effect, until she builds confidence on which rules are generally ``good'' for a particular site.
-This repetitive action-response cycle lends itself naturally to the {\bf reinforcement learning (RL)} paradigm, as depicted in Fig.~\ref{fig:formulation}, where actions are the applied filter rules and rewards (response) must capture the effectiveness of the rules, upon applying rules to the site (environment).
-Testing all possible filter rules by brute force is infeasible in practice, due to time and power resources, while RL can enable efficient navigation of the action space.
+As described earlier and illustrated in Fig.~\ref{fig:fla}, \fla{s} repeatedly apply different rules and evaluate their effects until they build confidence on which rules are generally ``good'' for a particular site.
+This repetitive action-response cycle lends itself naturally to the~\textit{ reinforcement learning (RL)} paradigm, as depicted in Fig.~\ref{fig:formulation}, where actions are the applied filter rules and rewards (response) must capture the effectiveness of the rules upon applying them to the site (environment).
+Testing all possible filter rules by brute force is infeasible in practice due to time and power resources.
+However, RL can enable efficient navigation of the action space.

-More specifically, we choose the {\bf multi-arm-bandit (MAB)} RL formulation.
-The actions in MAB are independent \textit{k-bandit arms} and the selection of one arm returns a numerical reward sampled from a stationary probability distribution that depends on this action, and determines if the selected arm is a ``good'' arm or ``bad'' arm.
+More specifically, we choose the \textit{multi-arm bandit (MAB)} RL formulation.
+The actions in MAB are independent \textit{k-bandit arms} and the selection of one arm returns a numerical reward sampled from a stationary probability distribution that depends on this action.
+The reward determines if the selected arm is a ``good'' or a ``bad'' arm.
 Through repeated action selection, the objective of the MAB agent is to maximize the expected total reward over a time period~\cite{auer2002finite}.